 No. Louisiana law makes is very clear that employers cannot withhold premium payments from their employees to pay for workers’ compensation insurance.
 This includes employees misclassified as independent contractors.
 Employers found in violation may face serious civil and criminal fines as well as possible incarceration.

 Yes.
 Employers who fail to carry workers’ compensation insurance can be fined up to $250 per employee for a first violation and $500 per employee for subsequent violations up to $10,000.
-Additionally, an employer can be charged with criminal violations for his/her willful failure to provide workers’ compensation insurance, for providing false information regard to having a workers’ compensation insurance policy, or for provide false information in order reduce the amount of a workers’ compensation insurance premium.
+Additionally, an employer can be charged with criminal violations for his/her willful failure to provide workers’ compensation insurance, for providing false information in regard to having a workers’ compensation insurance policy, or for providing false information in order to reduce his/her workers’ compensation insurance premium.
 Employers in violation of the laws regarding workers’ compensation insurance may be served an injunction against doing further business until a policy is obtained and proof is provided to the Office of Workers’ Compensation.

 If an out-of-state employer operates in Louisiana with employees of its own state, the owner must provide coverage in accordance with the laws of his state as long as the coverage extends to operate within the borders of Louisiana.